 - Watch out for: Many merchants don’t accept American Express cards

 WORTH NOTING: The American Express AeroplanPlus Gold Card is very similar to this program (as well as the TD option below), other than that the points are earned as Aeroplan miles, not Rewards points.
-There is currently a 26,000 points bonus and the first year’s annual fee waived for new sign ups, so act fast!

 This is the card that I have had the longest, but only use it to pay monthly bills like cable or my gym membership.
 Why?
 Because I don’t fly within North America all that much, so don’t find myself looking to book WestJet flights.
 That being said, this one is a keeper—especially if you do travel within Canada or the U.S. regularly.